mozilla/email-tabs/README.md

 # Email Tabs

-This is an experimental extension for Firefox that composes an email with information from a bunch of tabs in it.
+This is an experimental extension for Firefox that composes a Gmail email with information from a bunch of tabs in it.

+Note that only Gmail is supported, because there's no general standard for composing HTML emails.

 ## Install